0xDaniiel/0xDaniiel/README.md

 Here are some of the technologies and tools I work with:

 - **Languages**: [Html, CSS, JavaScript, TypeScript]

 - **Frameworks**: [React.js, Next.js, Tailwind CSS, Node.js]

 - **Tools**: [Visual Studio Code (VS Code), Git, Webpack, NPM (Node Package Manager), Figma, Postman, RestAPI, Redux, Chrome Developer Tools, Sass, Sentry.]

 - **Databases**: [Appwrite, MongoDB, Firebase]

-I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.
-Feel free to connect with me and hey; If no one told you today, you're awesome.
+**I'm always open to discussing new projects, creative ideas, and opportunities to be part of your vision.
+Feel free to connect with me** and

+_Hey!
+If no one told you today, you're awesome._